-Penalty: Maximum penalty of $5 000 and in addition a maximum daily penalty of $100 for each day during which the offence continues; minimum penalty of $200 and in addition a minimum daily penalty of $20 for each day during which the offence continues.
+Penalty: $50 000 and in addition a daily penalty of $5 000 for each day during which the offence continues.

 (1a) A building licence referred to in subsection (1) may be issued subject to such conditions as are specified in it including any condition limiting the time within which the licence is valid.

-(1b) The authority to approve or refuse to approve plans and specifications submitted under this section may be delegated by a local government to a person appointed to the office of building surveyor, but where a plan and specifications so submitted conform to —

-(a) all local laws in force in the relevant district or part of a district in respect of building matters, and the local government’s pre-determined policy in respect of building matters; and

-(b) all local laws and schemes in force in the relevant district or part of a district in respect of town and regional planning matters, and the local government’s pre-determined policy in respect of town and regional planning matters,

-the building surveyor shall not refuse to approve that plan or those specifications without first obtaining the consent of the local government.

-(1ba) The local government may vary or revoke a delegation made under subsection (1b).

-(1c) A delegation under subsection (1b) does not prevent the exercise of a power or the performance of a function by the local government.

-(1d) A power or function delegated by the local government and exercised or performed by the delegate shall be taken to have been exercised by the local government.

-(2)(a) A person who is dissatisfied with the refusal of the local government to approve the plan and specifications may apply to the State Administrative Tribunal for a review of the refusal.

-(b) For the purpose of enabling effect to be given to an order it makes upon an application under paragraph (a), the State Administrative Tribunal may, where in its opinion the circumstances of a particular case warrant its so doing, order that any provision of a local law made by a local government under this Part or of a regulation made under this Part does not apply in that particular case or shall apply as modified by the order in that particular case and thereupon that order has effect according to its tenor, notwithstanding any provision to the contrary in, or in force under, this Act.
+(1b) A local government may reject an application for a building licence under section 374 for the amendment, alteration, extension or enlargement of an existing building if the local government has reason to believe that there is something in the construction of the building which would give the local government grounds for issuing a notice under section 401(1).

+[(1ba) repealed]

+(1c) The local government may suspend dealing with the application pending the outcome of an application for a building approval certificate under section 374AA in respect of the building.

+(1d) A local government may require a person to whom a building licence for building work is issued under subsection (1) (after this subsection comes into operation) to give notice of the completion of the building work to the local government, within the time specified in the notice (which must not be less than 35 days after practical completion).

+(2) A person to whom a notice is given under subsection (1d) must comply with the notice.

+Penalty: $400 and in addition a daily penalty of $16 for each day during which the offence continues.

 (2a) Where a person has in accordance with subsection (1), caused to be submitted to the local government, a copy of the specifications and a plan of the kind therein referred to, if the local government has not, within 35 days, or in the case to which subsection (6) applies 60 days, of the specifications and plan being so submitted to it, advised the person whether or not it has approved the specifications and plan, the person may serve on the chief executive officer a written notice requiring the local government within 14 days of the service of the notice, to notify him of the approval or otherwise of the specifications and plan.

 (2b) If within 14 days after the notice referred to in subsection (2a) has been served on him, the chief executive officer fails to notify the person that the local government has or has not approved of the specifications and plan, the local government shall be deemed to have refused to approve them.